-Most recently, creative curiosity and a restless spirit led Marlowe to explore the magical realm of jazz and improvisation, and further studies in jazz & arranging at The Jazzschool in Berkeley as well as master classes with renowned jazz vocalists Kitty Margolis, Rhiannon, Bobbe Norris, and celebrated producer/arranger Frank Martin.
-Marlowe released her debut jazz CD entitled “True Blue.” in July 2012, co-producing with acclaimed pianist Larry Dunlap, who has worked with such jazz and cabaret luminaries as Mark Murphy, Sheila Jordan, Maureen McGovern and Nancy King, and is music director for British diva Dame Cleo Laine.
-Dunlap crafted sumptuous arrangements and directed Bay Area A-list musicians on this CD to generously complement a songstress whose adventurous life embodies the art of reinvention, while her songs honor the integrity and deep legacy of the Great American songbook.
-“True Blue.” is garnering impressive reviews and receiving national and international radio play.
-Ms. Marlowe appeared at San Jose Jazz Summer Festival in August 2012 in a “True Blue.”
-CD release concert.
+The past decade, Marlowe has further explored the realm of jazz, improvisation, arranging and composition with studies at the California Jazz Conservatory in Berkeley.
+She has taken master classes with renowned vocalists/educators Rhiannon, Laurie Antonioli, Theo Bleckmann, Kitty Margolis, and celebrated pianist/producer Frank Martin.
+Marlowe released her debut jazz CD entitled “True Blue.” in July 2012, co-producing with acclaimed pianist Larry Dunlap, who has worked with such jazz and cabaret luminaries as Mark Murphy, Sheila Jordan, Maureen McGovern and Nancy King, and was music director for jazz luminary Dame Cleo Laine.
+Dunlap crafted sumptuous arrangements and directed Bay Area A-list musicians on this CD to generously complement a songstress whose adventurous life embodies the art of reinvention.
+“True Blue.” garnered impressive reviews and received national and international radio play.
+Ms. Marlowe appeared at San Jose Jazz Summer Festival in August 2012 for a CD release concert.
 Working with Dunlap as co-producer/pianist/arranger again during 2019 to release her newest CD, “The Heart Always Remembers,” Marlowe shares her skill as a songwriter in several originals – Corner Store Blues, A Sweet Wind and The Heart Always Remembers, a duet with singer/songwriter and frequent musical collaborator, Robin Hambey.
 "The Heart Always Remembers" released on September 25, 2020 and is available at all major digital download and streaming sites.